Not Accepting Guests

 - Last login 16 days ago

-Join Couchsurfing to see A. Daniel’s full profile.
+Join Couchsurfing to see Adam Daniel’s full profile.
 It’s free!

 I believe that one MUST be honest and open in their dealings with other individuals, as this behaviour minimises misunderstandings and offence caused.

 I am myself (adaptably so), and shall remain as such even if the whole world changes.

 I feel that much of the beauty of love, life and liberty are to be found in their finiteness.

 I believe that to claim full knowledge of our incredibly beautiful, complex Universe is to trivialise - indeed belittle - our existences.

 I believe that Organised Religion has caused more harm to more people that any other human invention.